 - Check for overhead wires and keep a safe distance of at least ten feet from live wires.

-Contact the Bader Law Firm, LLC, For Your Workers’ Compensation Needs
+Contact Bader Scott Injury Lawyers, For Your Workers’ Compensation Needs

-If you or a loved one have been injured as a result of a construction site accident, or any other type of workplace accident, contact the Bader Law Firm, LLC, for help with your workers’ compensation claim.
+If you or a loved one have been injured as a result of a construction site accident, or any other type of workplace accident, contact the Bader Scott Injury Lawyers, for help with your workers’ compensation claim.
 You are entitled to a range of benefits that may include compensation for lost wages, medical expenses, and pain and suffering if you have been injured on the job.
 Contact us today online or call us to set up a free consultation.
 Our attorneys will work hard to help you get the relief you deserve.